 The sponsor is the person or entity which is responsible for finding the best investing opportunity, planning the acquisition process, inviting and finding potential investors through different crowdfunding platforms.
 He is also responsible to oversee the management and sales activities of the property.
 After finding the potential investors and bringing them on board, a Special Purpose Vehicle (SPV) is created.
 It is through this that the property is then purchased.

 Just like the role of the sponsor, the role of a trustee is also important in crowdfunding.
-He is required to check and verify that the property qualifies all the statutory requirements and additionally provide services relating to corporate governance, holding securities for the lenders, etc. He is also required to carry out the management and advisory functions of the project.
+He is required to check and verify that the property qualifies all the statutory requirements and additionally provides services relating to corporate governance, holding securities for the lenders, etc. He is also required to carry out the management and advisory functions of the project.